scoobybejesus/cryptools/README.md

 The solution is to have Excel already open, then in the ribbon's Data tab, you'll import your CSV file "From Text."
 You'll choose Delimited, and Comma, and then highlight every column and choose Text as the data type.

+* Currently, does not build on Windows due to the Termion crate (used for the print menu).

 ## Installation

 1. `git clone https://github.com/scoobybejesus/cryptools.git`